 Quite paradoxically, the most fundamental area is the tuning section.
 The other ones are indeed fully dependent of what’s happening there.

-For Chord!, a tuning item holds the whole configuration of a physical instrument, that is, the type of instrument, its number of strings, their heights, and optionally the presence and position of a capo.
-Once a tuning is selected, it is use everywhere else in the app, whereas your looking for chord fingerings or reverse searching a scale for example.
+For Chord!, a tuning item holds the whole configuration of a physical instrument, that is, the type of instrument, its number of strings, its number of frets, and optionally the presence and position of a capo.
+Once a tuning is selected, it is used everywhere else in the app, whether you are looking for chord fingerings or reverse searching a scale for example.

 Chord! can handle any kind of capo, even partial and not straight ones.
 You can furthermore use a capo to completely forbid some strings to be used when computing fingerings.
 If you are in the middle of nowhere with a guitar with broken strings, the app is still there to help you!